 They note that when they asked the people being touched in the experiment to guess whether the person touching them was a man or woman, they were usually correct: Depending on the gender of each participant, the touched person could identify the gender of the toucher anywhere between 70 and 96 percent of the time.

-As a result, Dacher and Matt say it’s possible that the touched person’s knowledge of his or her parter’s gender may have affected the meaning he or she assigned to the touch.
-For example, he or she may have been more likely to interpret a gesture from a woman as a signal of compassion while interpreting the same gesture from a man as a different emotion.
+As a result, Dacher and Matt say it’s possible that the touched person’s knowledge of their partner’s gender may have affected the meaning they assigned to the touch.
+For example, they may have been more likely to interpret a gesture from a woman as a signal of compassion while interpreting the same gesture from a man as a different emotion.

 In some subtle, perhaps subconscious way, these stereotypes may have been making the participants more likely to select the emotions typically associated with the gender of the person touching them.